Next step in the process:

 Public Hearing, 6pm Monday, July 15 - City Hall.

-After the Heritage Advisory Committee (HAC) reviews these proposals the likely next step is a public hearing before the mayor and council.
-These projects must be subjected to very careful scrutiny.
+HRM has scheduled a public hearing for the Dexel/Lawen and Rouvalis proposals with both the Heritage Advisory Committee (HAC) and the Halifax West and Peninsula Community Council ignoring Development Options Halifax’s request to present our 3-D model of the two proposals together within the context of the neighbourhood.
 If approved they’ll set a precedent for future building developments in Halifax.
 All other proposed developments exceeding the planning regulations would likely be approved.
 We need to consider better options.

 Please Sign Our Petition: https://forms.gle/3enTs6PfSkmMmNW48

 Please write to: Heritage Advisory Committee, Halifax and West Community Council and Regional Council Members

 CC: email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org,

 Here’s a sample letter - improve it with your own wording!

 Dear Heritage Advisory Committee, Halifax and West Community Council and Regional Council members,